 The following are some examples of how using ACH with a Third Party Processor can benefit your business:

-- Cost savings: ACH transaction fees for debit and credits are typically lower than credit card fees
+- Cost savings: ACH transaction fees for debit and credits are typically lower than credit card fees.

-- Automated recurring payments: Using ACH for recurring billing provides added convenience to consumers
+- Automated recurring payments: Using ACH for recurring billing provides added convenience to consumers.

-- Flexible payment options: By adding ACH as a billing option, merchants can increase retention rates
+- Flexible payment options: By adding ACH as a billing option, merchants can increase retention rates.

-- Brand continuity: Using our white-labeled API helps maintain brand recognition
+- Brand continuity: Using our white-labeled API helps maintain brand recognition.

-It’s easy to set up and manage one-time and recurring payments using our web portal, powerful API, or batch upload feature.
+It’s easy to set up and manage one-time and recurring payments using our web portal, powerful API, or batch upload method.
 Our advanced software also allows merchants across all industries to originate, track, and pull reports on submitted electronic transactions.
 Our API can also integrate seamlessly into new and existing systems.
 You can learn more in our Guide for Software Companies.

 To minimize risks, we adhere to stringent, industry-standard compliance policies and procedures, with data protection as a top priority.
 We encrypt all payment data during transactions, and offer the option to tokenize bank account numbers— thereby minimizing concerns around holding onto sensitive financial data.